-I gave him a few kisses and promised I’d be back later to play with him and then I rushed to the front door to wait for my bus.
+I gave him a few kisses and promised I’d be back later to play with him and then I rushed to the front door to wait for my bus which would pull up right in front of my house.
 It was already 8:00am and the bus would be there any minute.

 That was the last time I ever saw him again.

-That afternoon I came home from school and as usual I played with Udi.
-He was always so happy to see me after spending the day practically alone.
+That afternoon I came home from school and played with Udi as usual.
+He was always so happy to see me after spending the day practically alone in his cage.
 I did my homework and teased my sister who was still sick with a bad cold.
 My mom came home from her teaching job and then dinner was served at the usual time.
 At 8:00 pm I looked forward to hearing the front door open and the heavy footsteps of my father.
 My sister and I would usually run to greet him with the same enthusiasm and joy Udi would give me every time I entered his domain.
 I suppose we were my father’s little monkeys too.

 When it was 8:30 pm my mother started to get a bit agitated.
 She had not heard from my father all day and it was not like him to be late and not call.